-3. Flagging forward trades and Bid Offer Acceptances
+4. Forward trades and Bid Offer Acceptances

-There is a distinction between how National Grid will flag balancing services taken in the forward market and those taken in the BM.
+There is a distinction between how National Grid will flag balancing services taken in the forward market and those taken in the balancing mechanism.

-Individual balancing services actions used outside the BM for system management reasons will be SO-Flagged at inception in accordance with the principles set out above.
+Individual balancing services actions used, outside the balancing mechanism will be SO Flagged at inception, in accordance with the principles set out above.
 This includes any system-to-system balancing services.
-Information on whether or not such balancing services have been SO-Flagged will be contained within the BSAD and submitted in accordance with the BSAD methodology statement.
+Whether such balancing services are SO Flagged will be contained within the Balancing Service Adjustment Data ('BSAD') and submitted in accordance with the Balancing Service Adjustment Data methodology statement.

-However, due to the demands of real time power system management, it is not practicable to manage the SO-Flagging of BOAs in the same way.
-Therefore, in real time, National Grid will identify BMUs that are being used to manage transmission constraints, and any BOAs taken on those units will be automatically SO-Flagged.
-For the avoidance of doubt, if the use of the BMU has not been assessed as resolving a transmission constraint, any associated BOA will not be SO-Flagged.
-Whether such balancing services are SO-Flagged will be contained within the Acceptance Data in accordance with Section Q, Paragraph 5.3 of the Balancing Settlement Code.
+However, due to the demands of real time power system management, it is not practicable to manage the SO Flagging of Bid-Offer Acceptances in the same way.
+Therefore, in real time, National Grid will identify BMUs that are being used to manage transmission constraints, and any Bid-Offer Acceptances taken on those units will be automatically SO Flagged.
+For the avoidance of doubt, if the use of the BMU has not been assessed as resolving a transmission constraint, any associated Bid-Offer Acceptance will not be SO Flagged.
+Whether such balancing services are SO Flagged will be contained within the Acceptance Data in accordance with section Q, Paragraph 5.3 of the Balancing Settlement Code.